RealityStop/Bolt.Addons.Community/README.md

 > The orginal creators have moved on and are no longer active in the Bolt community.
 >
-> But there are new maintainers!
+> However, the project is now in the hands of new maintainers!

 # Community Addons
 ### Unity Visual Scripting Extensions